- supports Nordic co-operation in a LLL perspective;

 - highlights Nordic expertise within priority areas like adult education competence development, validation of prior learning, digital support to learning, workplace learning, etc.;

 - is a meeting place for Nordic adult learning and supports networking.

 NVL promotes lifelong learning by focusing on cross-sectoral cooperation in the priority areas defined by the Nordic Council of Ministers.
 The task of the network is to deepen Nordic competence and foster mutual learning.
 NVL is responsible for creating and leading thematic networks with the goal to gather evidence about as well as compare the situation in different fields of adult education in the Nordic region.
 NVL strives to involve both education and working life in the dissemination and implementation.
 Our task is also to broaden the Nordic learning arena and extend the learning effects through cooperation with strategic partners in Europe and the rest of the world.

-The NVL Newsletter provides information about education policy in the Nordic countries, new structures, reforms and initiatives, as well as upcoming courses and conferences.
-The newsletter is issued eleven times per year, complete with translations into Finnish and Icelandic.
+The NVL Newsletter provides information about education policy in the Nordic countries, new structures, reforms and initiatives, as well as upcoming Nordic courses and conferences.
+The newsletter is published eleven times per year.